 So how can you take good care of yourself and feel less overwhelmed Can you remember which activities help you refill your energy reserves and nourish you?

 Here are some of the things that help me when I am stressed:

 - Walking in nature helps to reduce obsessive thinking and tune in to my senses.
 After a long walk, I feel refreshed.

 - Eating nourishing and energising food is important to keep good health.
 I sometimes check in with myself how the food I just ate has influenced my energy level and, if needed, I adapt it next time.

 - Massages and physical exercise are another important factor on my wellbeing list.
 Especially when things are very busy, I try to move enough to decrease the stress hormones in my body.

 - Daily meditation is a nourishing moment for me.
 Since I changed my attitude from seeing meditation as something on my to-do list to a moment for myself, I have never skipped a meditation session.

 - Meeting with friends is another deeply nourishing activity for me.
-Going out for dinner with people I love always boosts my mood.
+Engaging in meaningful connections is nourishing for me.
 Talking to my friends about things that worry me generally makes those worries decrease or even disappear.

 - Taking a retreat is part of my self-care package.
 A retreat gives me a time of silence, away from all the roles and tasks of daily life.
 I get rest and have time to slow down and reflect on what I want to keep in my life and what not.
 Every time, I eliminate things from my to- do list and replace them by activities that bring me joy instead.

 - Investing time in hobbies is an important factor contributing to our wellbeing.
-For me, this is playing an the violin or reading.
+For me, this is playing the violin or reading.
 What are yours?